trinistr/object_forge/README.md

 - Running `rake steep` reports no new warnings or errors.
 - Documentation is up-to-date: generate it with `rake docs` and read it.
 - `CHANGELOG.md` lists the change if it has impact on users.
-- `README.md` is updated if the feature should be visible there (especially the Kanban board).
+- `README.md` is updated if the feature should be visible there, including the Kanban board.

 ## Contributing